lukemerrick/lukemerrick.com/projects/index.md

 ---
 layout: project
-title: All Projects
+title: all projects
-excerpt: "A List of Projects"
+excerpt: "projects I have been involved with"
 comments: false
 ---